Siddiki/gghc/index.md

 ## Methodology

 This project is an effort to automate the identification of CFOs who have been a part of multiple companies that were acquired.

+**Note this project was canceled because of linkedin changing their API access to non-partners.

 ##### Collaborators